 Is it possible to reverse this type of damage?
 That depends.
 For example, damage to the skin and tissues may improve when a person stops using drugs and alcohol.
 The liver can heal itself in a matter of years if the proper steps are taken.
 The immune system, which tends to have limited functionality when a person is drinking heavily, can get back to work once the toxins are out of your body.
 These are all very good things.
 Many people feel and look healthier once they’ve stopped using alcohol for a month or more.

 Yet the damage alcohol does to your heart, brain, and other organs is hard to repair.
 In some cases, long-term alcohol use makes it impossible for an individual to see improvement, especially in areas such as heart function, diabetes control, and overall brain well-being.

 Getting Help for Alcoholism Is the First Step

 While alcohol damage has a wide range of implications, many of which can be life-changing, you can significantly improve many of these factors by working through detox and eliminating alcohol consumption.
-With the help of our team at the Florida House Experience, it may be possible to achieve this goal more easily than you think.
+With the help of our team at FHE Health, it may be possible to achieve this goal more easily than you think.
 Contact us to learn more about the treatment options available to you.